umcconnell/hll-rust/README.md

 ## Overview

 `hll-rust` implements several probabilistic counters to estimate the number of distinct elements (cardinality) in large datasets, specifically focusing on k-mers in DNA sequences (FASTA files).
-For HyperLogLog in particular, you can read more on Wikipedia (https://en.wikipedia.org/wiki/HyperLogLog) and in the original publication by Flajolet et al. [[1]].
+For HyperLogLog in particular, you can read more on [Wikipedia](https://en.wikipedia.org/wiki/HyperLogLog) and in the original publication by Flajolet et al. [[1]](#references).

 ## Features